CorbinBryan/SectAmanitaPhylo/notebook-log.md

 Note that these genomes are not yet publically available.

 ## Alignment
-Each concatenated `.fasta` was aligned separately using two independent alignment softwares. (disucss this more later)
+Each concatenated `.fasta` was aligned separately using two independent alignment softwares. (disucss this more later).

+Following alignment, a custom script, `prep_fa.sh` was used to alter the fasta sequence headers such that they contained the GenBank ID, if applicable, and the full taxon name.

-FastTree was used to construct a tree Each alignment was manually inspected, and overly gappy sequences were removed.
-A list of the removed sequences can be found in the `*_taxa_removed.txt` files in this directory.
+Each alignment was manually inspected, and the headers for low quality sequences were recorded.
+Then, FastTree was used to construct a maximum likelihood phylogeny.
+For each gene tree, members of a given species that did not form a clade with the other members of that species were removed.
+Indels are common in fungi, especially in the ITS region and intronic sequences.
+Moreover, the rDNA cistron (which contains both the LSU and ITS sequences) is not single copy.
+Thus, it seemed appropriate to remove such sequences.
+The list of the removed sequences can be found in the `*_taxa_removed.txt` files in this directory.
 See my `remove_taxa.sh` script for details on how this was performed.
-Note that this script calls mafft on any input file it receives to update an alignment from which taxa were removed.

-To prepare taxa for phylogenetic analysis, a small pipeline was written to rename taxa, remove sequences with duplicated headers, and trim the alignment using TrimAl.
-Details of this can be found in `prep_al.sh`.
+This script is intended to remove certain sequences from the initial concatenated file and calls mafft once again.

+The `remove_taxa.sh` script also filters out duplicated sequences prior to alignment and trims the alignment with TrimAl.

 ## Constructing MP & Distance Trees